wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ![Vonage CLI application created](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_8.png)

 You go back to the [dashboard](https://dashboard.nexmo.com/) because you want to check if your application was created.
-You click on **Your Applications** and you see it.
+You click on **Your Applications** and see it.

 ![See Vonage dashboard after creating application with Vonage CLI](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_9.png)